 By creating an Environment variable with the name of

-CAKE_ROSLYN_NUGETSOURCE and setting the value to the URL that is required, Cake will use this alternative download source, rather than the default.
+CAKE_NUGET_SOURCE and setting the value to the URL that is required, Cake will use this alternative download source, rather than the defaults.

 Alternatively, you can create a